• Skip to primary navigation

 How to remove Siberian Squill

-One important thing is to dig out the bulbs when they are blooming so you can see where they are.
-And you need to dig fairly deep (4-6 inches) to get to the bulbs.
+One important thing is to dig out the bulbs when they bloom so you can see where they are.
+And you need to dig pretty deep (4-6 inches) to get to the bulbs.
 They are small, about the diameter of a dime or larger ones, a nickel.
 You really need to sift through the soil to get those roots.

 Another thing I've done this year is just run my lawnmower over them before they have gone to seed.
-That's a hard thing to do when they are so pretty, especially in the early spring.
-These can potentially need to be cut down prior to your lawn needing to be cut.
+That's hard to do when they are so pretty, especially in the early spring.
+These can potentially need to be cut down before your lawn needing to be cut.
 This is a long-term project.

 I suppose chemicals are also an option.
 However, I live close to a lake and don't want those chemicals running into the lake water.
 Also, since these plants grow so early in the spring, the pollinators are feasting on them.
 However you feel about chemicals and pollinators, that is a decision I'll leave to you and your yard.

 Have you seen my article showing what common plants look like in early spring?
-It's a great resource to figure out if what is growing in your yard is a friend or a foe (weed).
+It's a great resource to determine if what is growing in your yard is a friend or a foe (weed).
 Take a look at my article about

 Spring plants - recognizing if they are Friend or Foe (weeds)